tabscanner/dotnet_sdk/README.md

-# AI Scan Tech- dotnet sdk
+# Tabscanner- dotnet sdk

-A demo application and related classes used to call the AI Scan Tech Receipt OCR API and process the results using dotnet core.
+A demo application and related classes used to call the Tabscanner Receipt OCR API and process the results using dotnet core.
 This demo app will upload a receipt image in the receipt_images directory to the API and return the result as a dotnet object.
 It will also demonstrate serialising the result to json and saving as a file in the results directory.

 ## Getting Started